Maria Clara of the Child Jesus: Life

 On 5 February 1870 she left Portugal for the novitiate in Calais at the Congregation of the Franciscan Hospitallers and Teachers; she commenced it on 10 February.
 She left for France alongside Sister Maria of Espírito Santo who returned to Portugal with her later.
 She made her vows on 14 April 1871 and returned to Lisbon on 1 May 1871.
 She was installed on 3 May 1871 as the superior and novice mistress of the Franciscan Hospitaller Sisters of the Immaculate Conception that she founded; she was recognized as the foundress in a solemn celebration on 3 May 1876.
 Pope Pius IX provided papal assent to the order on 27 March 1876.
 On 25 November 1876 she sent a letter to the Holy See to request pontifical approval of her order.
 Fr.
 Beirão died on 13 June 1878 which prompted her to guide the order alone and she could not reach the funeral in time due to her visiting the houses of Braga.

-She sent the first missionaries to Africa on 7 February 1883 and sent more to India on 24 May 1886.
+She sent the first missionaries to Africa (mainly to Angola) on 7 February 1883 and sent more to India on 24 May 1886.
 On 23 June 1893 the Holy See appointed the Cardinal Patriarch of Lisbon José Sebastião de Almeida Neto as the apostolic vicar to the order.
 In 1894 she received approval from the Holy See to open a novitiate in Panjim in the colony of Goa.
 From 11–14 August 1894 the General Chapter of the order re-elected her as superior general with 45 out of 60 votes.
 The Holy See recognized her as the order's foundress on 22 May 1896 and as superior general until her death.
 On 29 May 1896 the Franciscan priest Antonio de Santa Maria was made the new apostolic visitor of the order and in the 2–25 October 1897 General Chapter sought to isolate her with amending the constitution of the order; the General Chapter of 2–6 September 1896 was for researching such amendments though the presiding priest was another appointed as the visitor.
 The full apostolic visit concluded on 20 December 1898 during which time her powers were suspended though the end of the visit restored her powers as superior.